cianleypoldt/zenoa-engine/README.md

 Read about implementation details [here](docs/engine-architecture.md).

 Zenoa was created as an educational project at age 17.
-While it functions as a working simulation engine, it is not designed to compete with established physics libraries such as Box2D or Chipmunk2D.
+While it functions as a working simulation engine, its primary purpose is to help users learn about physics simulations.

 ---